cearls/timberland/README.md

 To build your assets for development, run `npm run development` or `npm run watch` from the theme directory in the terminal.

+### Browsersync

+To use Browsersync during local development, rename `browsersync.config-sample.js` to `browsersync.config.js` and update the proxy to match your local development URL.
+Other options can be seen in the [Browsersync documentation](https://browsersync.io/docs/options/).

+### Versioning

+To assist with long-term caching, file hashing (e.g. `app.js?id=8e5c48eadbfdd5458ec6`) is enabled by default.
+This is useful for cache-busting purposes.

 ## Production

 When you're ready for production, run `npm run production` from the theme directory in the terminal.